-Vice President for Administration and Finance Vice President for Student Development Vice President for Enrollment Management Vice President for University Advancement Associate and Assistant Deans without faculty status
+Vice President for Administration and Finance

+Vice President for Student Development

+Vice President for Student Development

+Vice President for Enrollment Management

+Vice President for University Advancement Associate and Assistant Deans without faculty status

 These officers are entitled to the provisions of relevant parts of Section 2.13 of the Faculty Handbook.
 With the exception of the Vice Presidents these individuals are otherwise covered by the provisions of the Personnel Manual of St. Mary's University.